MicrosoftDocs/sql-docs/docs/tools/sql-server-profiler/permissions-required-to-run-sql-server-profiler.md

 ---
-title: "Permissions Required to Run SQL Server Profiler" ms.custom: seo-lt-2019 ms.date: "03/14/2017"
-ms.prod: sql
-ms.prod_service: "sql-tools"
+title: Permissions Required
-ms.reviewer: ""
+titleSuffix: SQL Server Profiler ms.prod: sql ms.prod_service: "sql-tools" ms.reviewer: ""
 ms.technology: profiler
 ms.topic: conceptual
-helpviewer_keywords:
-  -"Profiler [SQL Server Profiler], permissions" -"traces [SQL Server], replaying"
-  -"replaying traces"
-  -"SQL Server Profiler, permissions"
-  -"security [SQL Server], SQL Server Profiler" ms.assetid: 5c580a87-88ae-4314-8fe1-54ade83f227f
+ms.assetid: 5c580a87-88ae-4314-8fe1-54ade83f227f
 author: markingmyname
 ms.author: maghan
+ms.custom: seo-lt-2019
+ms.date: 03/14/2017
 ---

 # Permissions Required to Run SQL Server Profiler

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 By default, running [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)] requires the same user permissions as the Transact-SQL stored procedures that are used to create traces.
 To run [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)], users must be granted the ALTER TRACE permission.
 For more information, see [GRANT Server Permissions &#40;Transact-SQL&#41;](../../t-sql/statements/grant-server-permissions-transact-sql.md).

 > [!IMPORTANT]
 >  Users who have the SHOWPLAN, the ALTER TRACE, or the VIEW SERVER STATE permission can view queries that are captured in Showplan output.
 These queries may contain sensitive information such as passwords.
 Therefore, we recommend that you only grant these permissions to users who are authorized to view sensitive information, such as members of the db_owner fixed database role, or members of the sysadmin fixed server role.
 Additionally, we recommend that you only save Showplan files or trace files that contain Showplan-related events to a location that uses the NTFS file system, and that you restrict access to users who are authorized to view sensitive information.